bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Tennens-Settlement.md

 ### Smock Tennens
 Town armourer.
 (+1) confidence.

-## Maria Archer Sign
-Of the Zinatu tribe, mystics and ecologists that track the comings and goings of Monsters in the world.

-Level woman, cold gaze.

-Wants information from [Jock Tennens](#Jock%20Tennens), more on "the ritual"

-[Arturas-Gabrys](Arturas-Gabrys) and she exchanged pleasantries and offerings.

 ## The Great Log
 Large magic tree that's collapsed and been hollowed, main drinking hall.